-- Clear the interrupt flag status bit associated with the peripheral in the associated IFSx register. - Enable the interrupt source by setting the interrupt enable control bit associated with the source in the appropriate IECx register.
+- Clear the interrupt flag status bit associated with the peripheral in the associated IFSx register. - Set the interrupt enable control bit associated with the source in the appropriate IECx register to enable the interrupt source.

 6.4.2 INTERRUPT SERVICE ROUTINE